WeatherXM/weather-bets/london-bet/resolver/README.md

 ## Conclusion

-This experiment aims to bring reliable and secure weather data into a novel betting scenario on Polymarket.
+This experiment aims to bring reliable and secure weather data into a novel betting scenario.
 By ensuring that the data is accurate, verifiable, and enriched with meaningful metrics like PoL and QoD, we can build confidence in the results and potentially scale the experiment for additional cities or datasets in the future.

-The final result of the temperature calculation will be used to resolve the Polymarket bet via the **UMA Oracle**, providing a fully transparent process from data acquisition to bet resolution.
+The final result of the temperature calculation will be used to resolve the bet via a decentralized solution such as the **UMA Oracle**, providing a fully transparent process from data acquisition to bet resolution.

 ---